The journey can be tough

 Who should apply

-We typically employ up to 12 new entrants to the profession each year in our Chemistry, Engineering & Tech and Life Sciences practices groups
+We employee a number of new entrants to the profession each year in our Chemistry & Materials, Life Sciences (Pharma and Biotechnology) and Engineering & Tech practice groups

 What you need to have